Frequently Asked Questions & Special Circumstances

 When you apply to CMU, you'll also be applying to our Maroon and Gold Merit Recognition awards.
 No extra form.
 No essay.

-And with our competitive scholarships, you could earn up to 100% of tuition and room and board.
+And with our competitive scholarships, you could earn up to 100% of tuition and housing and food.
 These require a separate application and are awarded based on competition results.

 Yes, you can use your financial aid to participate in a CMU-approved study abroad program through the Office of International Education/Study Abroad.
 We encourage you to meet with a financial aid advisor to make sure your program is eligible.